Cray-HPE/docs-csm/glossary.md

 ## User Services Software (USS)

-The User Service Software (USS) is a collection of user space packages, kernel modules, microservices, configuration content, and other components.
+The User Services Software (USS) is a collection of user space packages, kernel modules, microservices, configuration content, and other components.

 ## Version Control Service (VCS)